3 - 6 September 2026

 Privacy Policy

-2. Burghley Horse Trials Limited is both a Data Controller and a Data Processor under the UK General Data Protection Regulation, which means that it determines for what purposes personal information will be held, or will be used for.
-It is also responsible for notifying the Information Commissioner of the data it holds or is likely to hold, and the general purposes that this data will be used for.
+Burghley Horse Trials Limited is both a Data Controller and a Data Processor under the UK GDPR, which means that it determines for what purposes personal information will be held or used.
+It is also responsible for notifying the Information Commissioner of the data it holds or is likely to hold, and the general purposes that data will be used for.

-3. Our registered address is 61 High Street, St Martins, Stamford, Lincolnshire PE9 2LQ.
+Our registered address is 61 High Street, St Martins, Stamford, Lincolnshire PE9 2LQ.
 Our business address is Burghley Horse Trials Admin Office, Barnack Road, Stamford, Lincolnshire, PE9 2LH.
+You can also reach us by telephone on 01780 752131 or by email at horsetrials@burghley.co.uk.

-6. Any complaints about our use of data, requests for copies of that data and any issues with its collection, retention and disposal should be addressed to the Data Protection Officer at the above business address.
+Any complaints about our use of data, requests for copies of that data, and any issues with its collection, retention or disposal should be addressed to us at the business address above, or by email at horsetrials@burghley.co.uk.

-7. This policy describes the information we may collect, how it is used or shared by us and the data subject’s rights in this regard.
+This policy describes the information we may collect, how it is used or shared, and the data subject's rights in this regard.

-8. The information we hold about data subjects is provided by the data subject, or third parties with the data subject’s consent or on some other lawful basis, in the course of our legitimate interests as a sporting event.
+The information we hold is provided by the data subject, or by third parties with the data subject's consent or on some other lawful basis, in the course of our legitimate interests as a sporting event, or to enter into or perform a contract with you.

 • With the data subject's consent